You need to create a to-do list

 Top Three to Five

 For me, this method is helpful when I’m feeling overwhelmed.
 Instead of literally writing everything down that needs to get done, I write 3-5 MANAGEABLE items at a time.
-Then, when I’m able to cross them all off, I write 3-5 more items to accomplish.
+Then, when I’m able to cross them all off, I create a to-do list by writing 3-5 more items to accomplish.
 It’s comparable to time blocking a schedule.
 It’s focusing me to be intentional about what I want to accomplish within a certain timeframe.

 This method takes the everything method and then rearranges it based on your priorities.
 It’s easier to do this with a digital task management system because you can easily cut and paste the items and move them up and down on your list.
 One way to prioritize is to use the Eisenhower matrix.
 Some people even recommend a simple lettering system next to your tasks with A being the most important item to tackle first.